worthant/Java-labs/lab5/src/README.md

   - [ ] add it to CommandManager constructor
   - [ ] based on mode, give scanner to nonCLI and nothing to CLI handler
   - [ ] give every command, that could ask for nonuser mode just created handler object
-  - [ ] store all commands in LinkedHashMap for normal storing order, not just HashMap
+  - [ ] store all commandManagers in LinkedHashMap for normal storing order, not just HashMap

 #
 - [ ] IdManager class